2022 Saumur, Blanc, La Peyanne, Domaine Théo Blet, Loire

 Domaine Théo Blet

-Théo is the fourth-generation Saumur winemaker of the family and is slowly taking vines over from his father.
+Théo is the fourth-generation Saumur winemaker of his family and is slowly taking vines over from his father.
 Théo is a winemaker and not a vine farmer like his father.
-He is gradually taking the reins of key parcels from the 16-hectare family Domaine to make his own labeled cuvees.
+Gradually, he is taking the reins of key parcels from the 16-hectare family domaine to make his own-labelled cuvées.

-With a deep respect for the land, Théo started the organic conversion two years ago on the plots from which he is making his wines.
+With a deep respect for the land, Théo started organic conversion two years ago on the plots from which he makes his wines.
 Everything is picked by hand.
-His 100% Chenin cuvee, La Peyanne, is his flagship wine and a lieu-dit in the commune de Courchamps.
-Only 3500 bottles were produced in 2022.
-Théo also decided to make a 100% Cabernet Franc cuvee called Le Corbin situated in the commune of Ulmes.
-Only 1500 bottles were produced in 2022.
+His 100% Chenin cuvée, La Peyanne, is his flagship wine and a lieu-dit in the commune de Courchamps.
+Only 3,500 bottles were produced in 2022.
+Théo also decided to make a 100% Cabernet Franc cuvée called Le Corbin situated in the commune of Ulmes.
+Only 1,500 bottles were produced in 2022.

-Today, La Peyanne and Le Corbin represent a total of 1 hectare of production, while the rest of the grapes continue to be sent to the local cooperative with whom his father has been working for years.
-The idea is to expand the production area for Théo's own Domaine label in the coming years.
-He states his challenge is re-establishing wine production across the estate to showcase a heritage of several generations.
-With only a couple of vintages under his belt, he is already making noise in the Valley as a young, dynamic grower with big projects in mind.
-One to closely watch in the coming years!
+Today, La Peyanne and Le Corbin represent one hectare of production, while the remaining grapes continue to be sent to the local cooperative his father has been working with for years.
+The idea is to expand the production area for Théo’s own domaine label in the coming years.
+He states that his challenge is re-establishing wine production across the estate to showcase several generations' heritage.
+With only a few vintages, he is already making noise in the Loire as a young, dynamic grower with big projects in mind.
+He is certainly one to watch in the coming years.

 Anjou-Saumur